daisuke834/SelfDrivingCar/term2/20_Project__Model_Predictive_Control/README.md

 #### 2-2-4.
 CRITERIA: Model Predictive Control with Latency.
 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

 - I choosed dt=0.1s so that the discrete time step corresponds to the controller latency which is equal to 100ms.
-- I measured the latency of the Model Predictive Control modules by using the following timer class.
-As a result, the latencies were distributing around 10msec and 30msec, and it was under 100msec upper bound.
+- I measured the actual latencis of the Model Predictive Control modules by using the following timer class.
+As a result, the latencies were distributing around 10msec and 30msec, and the distribution was fitted in 100msec upper bound.
 ```cpp
 class MyTime {
   std::chrono::system_clock::time_point start_time;